sam-b02/Letter-Boxed-Helper/README.md

 # **Features**
 - Two Words: Find a solution for the puzzle in two words, if possible.
-- Word Finder: Quickly find words that can be formed using the given letters.
+- Word Finder: Quickly find words that can be formed using user input letters.
 - Valid Word Generator: Generates all possible valid words, sorts it by the longest word, and saves the results at `Words\valid word list.txt`
 - Data Cleaning: Allows you to use your own word lists - Clean and prepare word lists to remove consecutive letters and special characters, ensuring only valid words are considered.